 Lost River Gorge to Route 10

 With five main roads and countless minor ones connecting the Franconia Notch area with the Connecticut River Valley, there are nearly endless ways to get between these two places while staying more or less on the path of the hikers’ Appalachian Trail, which disappears into the woods for most of the way.
-All of the roads are partly pretty and partly yucky in about equal degrees, but one of the easiest to follow is the Lost River Gorge.
-This drive along Route 112, which runs west from North Woodstock along the Lost River, hops over the crest and drops down along the Wild Ammonoosuc River.
+All of the roads are partly pretty and partly yucky in about equal degrees, but one of the easiest to follow is Route 112, which runs west from North Woodstock along the Lost River, hopping over the crest and dropping down along the Wild Ammonoosuc River.

 Continuing west from Lost River Gorge, which sits at the top of Route 112’s spectacular run through wild Kinsman Notch, the highway drops down into the Connecticut River watershed toward the Vermont town of Wells River, which happens to be home to the best truck stop in all New England: the P&H Truck Stop Café (802/429-2141) at I-91 exit 17, where you can enjoy charbroiled cheeseburgers and great pies—24 hours a day.
 After eating here, backtrack 4.5 miles to the river and follow scenic Route 10 south toward Hanover.